Disclosure to potential franchisees: what it is provided for by Italian Franchise Law

-Not differently from other foreign regulations, Italian Franchise Law – that is, Law n.
-129/2004 and Min.
-Decree n.
-204/2005 – imposes an obligation on franchisors – including foreign franchisors – to provide the potential franchisee with a number of information (duty of disclosure), at least 30 days before the signature of the franchise agreement, in order to give a cooling-off period to the franchisee.
-If the franchisor fails to provide potential franchisees with such mandatory information, or if it provides wrongful or incomplete information, it is exposed to serious legal consequences.
+Not differently from other foreign regulations, Italian Franchise Law imposes an obligation on franchisors – including foreign franchisors – to provide the potential franchisee with specific information on several items (duty of disclosure), at least 30 days before the signature of the franchise agreement, in order to give a cooling-off period.
+If the franchisor fails to provide potential franchisees with the mandatory information, or if it provides wrongful or incomplete information, it is exposed to serious legal consequences.

 1. The purpose of Italian franchise disclosure law

 As it is well known, the phase preceding the closing of franchising agreements is particularly important, and for this reason it is usually regulated by the law, both in Italy and abroad.
 The purpose of this regulation is essentially to rebalance the situation of “information asymmetry” between the franchisor and the (potential) franchisee, which is typical of franchising relationships.

 Despite the fact that franchise agreements are signed by parties who are both entrepreneurs, falling within the scope of the c.d. business-to-business relationships (B2B) – since franchisees are not considered as consumers under a legal point of view – the franchisor is usually an expert in the field and with experience, while the franchisee often does not have the appropriate knowledge and experience about the franchised activity.

 Moreover, franchising contracts are usually characterized by an accentuated situation of dependence of the franchisee towards the franchisor, in consideration of the strong power of interference of the franchisor in the management of the franchisee’s enterprise.